The Crowdstorm fridges buyer's guide

 Below you'll find all the basic information you need to make an informed buying decision - while above you'll find all the best deals from your favourite online and high street retailers!
-So whether you're looking for a super cool Smeg fridge or a stylish Sub-Zero refrigerator, just pop your feet up, put a drink on to chill and let us do the hard work for you…
+So whether you're looking for super cool Smeg fridges or a cheap refrigerator, just pop your feet up, put a drink on to chill and let us do the hard work for you.

 Types of refrigerators

 Standard fridges: If you have a separate fridge and freezer then a standard-sized fridge may be the best option for you, especially if you have a family or live with multiple people.
 A standard fridge is around 85cm in height and is a great space-saving solution, fitting nicely under a kitchen worktop or into a tight space.

 Tall fridges: A tall fridge, normally around 130cm in height, will give you maximum storage and space.
 If you have a large family or like to bulk buy food this is probably the best option for you.
 Make sure that you have plenty of space before buying a tall fridge as it could prove to be quite a squeeze otherwise!

 Under-counter fridges: Also called 'compact fridges', these are a great buy if you’re short of space or live in a small household.
 At up to 60cm in height these mini marvels can squeeze into a tight space or slot nicely under a worktop to leave maximum space.